azhaannazim/FootBall-Analytics/README.md

 ## 🛠️ modes

-- `PITCH_DETECTION` - Detects the soccer field boundaries and key points in the video.
+- `PITCH_DETECTION` - Detects the Football field boundaries and key points in the video.
-Useful for identifying and visualizing the layout of the soccer pitch.
+Useful for identifying and visualizing the layout of the Football pitch.

   ```bash
   python main.py --source_video_path data/2e57b9_0.mp4 \